-Hundreds of sale transactions occur every moment around the world, on which the price of tax is inclusive which we never recognize.
+Hundreds of sale transactions occur every moment around the world, on which the price of tax is inclusive which we never recognise.
 The tax charged on the sales can either be Sales Tax or VAT.
-The latter is an extension over the former, and it is brought by the Government to fulfill the loopholes of the Sales Tax.
+The latter is an extension over the former, and it is brought by the Government to fulfil the loopholes of the Sales Tax.
 Sales Tax is imposed by both Central and State Government while only the State Government has the right to levy Value Added Tax (VAT) on the sale of goods.

-Content: Sales Tax Vs VAT
+Content: Central Sales Tax Vs VAT

 |Meaning||Tax charged on the total value of the commodity, when the sale takes place is known as Sales Tax.||VAT is a tax charged at each level of the production and distribution chain whenever the value is added to the product.|